- Booking Type Instant Booking

 - Airport pickup and drop services on a private vehicle including before and after the trek

 - Accommodation in Kathmandu valley as per the itinerary with complimentary breakfast

 - Kathmandu - Besisahar and Pokhara - Kathmandu transportation by public and tourist bus accordingly

 - Jomsom - Pokhara flights including for the guide with applicable taxes

-- Meals on full board [Breakfast, Lunch and Dinner with 3 cups of hot drinks] during the trek
+- Meals on full board [Breakfast, Lunch and Dinner / main course] during the trek

 - Accommodation on tea houses as per the itinerary during the whole trek

 - Trekkers Information Management System (TIMS) registration card & Annapurna Conservation Area Project (ACAP) entry permit for all members